What I read: Victims by Dorothy Uhnak

 There are really no words to express how unbelievably boring this plot device is.
 If anything can make me fall asleep while upright, it is POLITICAL MACHIzzzzzzzzz.

 It's boring.
 (This may be why, while I enjoy crime shows, I lose interest the moment the Mafia enters the picture.)
 And it completely overwhelms the human element.
-The story is no longer about individuals struggling to get on in life; it's about THE POLITICAL MACHINATIONS of POWERFUL PEOPLE.
+The story is no longer about individuals struggling to get on in life; it's about whatever the powerful people are doing or thinking or...who cares?

 How can this type of art even speak to people?
 Other than conspiracy-theorist, paranoid-type people?
 Sure, if all a person wants out of life is a fear of big, bad forces OUT THERE--I suppose the art has some use.
 But I can believe in big, bad forces OUT THERE without the help of art.
-They're called volcanoes.
+Those big bad forces are called volcanoes.
 And earthquakes.
 And, if I'm really insistent, asteroids.
-I don't need to use people to clutter up my vision of big, bad forces.
+I don't need to rely on people to clutter up my vision of big, bad forces.

-If I'm going to watch movies and read books, I expect something more human: something closer to the human condition.
+If I'm going to watch movies and read books, I expect something more human, something closer to the human condition.
 The trappings are unimportant.
 The exploration of human interaction is what matters.
-This is why I can watch crime shows, read romances, and gobble up fantasy and science-fiction.
-And then go out and read decent history books.
-Genre matters less than human connection, be it humorous, light, fantastical, bizarre, down-to-earth, etc. etc.
+Genre matters less than human connection, be it humorous, light, fantastical, bizarre, down-to-earth...

 But plot devices that fall back on tired cliches about everyone being at the mercy of THE MAN--oh, please.
 Who cares.
 Go leave that message on someone else's machine.